 - Fabrics that block 98% of the UV radiation from sunlight

-One line of gloves that clicks off all these features is the Protexglove line.
-Made with a unique blend of Supplex® nylon and Lycra®, Protexgloves are form fitting, lightweight and durable.
+One line of protective gloves that clicks off all these features is the Protexglove line.
+Made with a unique blend of Supplex® nylon and Lycra®, Protexgloves apply light compression and help keep your hands warm, clean and comfortable.
 50+ UVA and UVB sun protection is knitted right into the cutting edge fabric so it will never wash away.
 Best of all, the material is extra soft so these gloves are comfortable to wear all day or all night without fear of skin irritation or reaction.

 Protexgloves are available in several styles and with or without silicone oval grips to provide you with a more secure grip.

-- By adding small silicone ovals in the palm of the Original style, the Protexgloves Grip help improve your grip strength.
+- By adding small silicone ovals in the palm, the Protexgloves Grip help improve your grip strength.
 The ovals are woven into the fabric so they will not peel off or come off in the wash.

 Wearing gloves to protect your hands from irritants, the sun and to minimize the effects of Psoriasis, Dermatitis, Scleroderma and Eczema is easy and comfortable with the right gloves.Like what you’ve read?
 Click here to subscribe to the blog!